 What should you expect before, during, and after the operation?
 Here are a few things you should know to prepare for the spaying or neutering procedure.

-Most veterinarians will ask that you fast your cat (no food, and in some cases, no water) for 12 hours prior to surgery.
+Most vets will ask that you fast your cat–meaning no food, and in some cases, no water–for up to twelve hours prior to surgery.
 This is to reduce the likelihood that your cat will vomit during the procedure, which can cause very serious complications.

-Most owners will be surprised at the speed at which their kitty recovers from a spay or neuter surgery.
-Within 24 hours, most cats will be acting normally–eating, playing and purring, so if kitty seems lethargic, check in with your vet to make sure that she is healing properly.
+The speed at which kitties recover from a spay or neuter surgery surprises most pet parents.
+Within 24 hours, most cats will be acting normally–eating, playing, and purring.
+So if kitty seems lethargic, check in with your vet to make sure that they’re healing properly.

 Has your cat had the spay or neuter procedure?
 What else should pet parents expect before the surgery?
 Let us know in the comments below!